Neonatal hypocalcemia

 Neonatal hypocalcemia is an abnormal clinical and laboratory hypocalcemia condition that is frequently observed in infants.
 It is commonly presented within the first 72 hours of a newborn's life.
 Neonatal hypocalcemia can cause seizures in infants requiring a calcium infusion until homeostasis is achieved; allowing for positive clinical outcomes within weeks of treatment.

 Healthy term infants go through a physiological nadir of serum calcium levels at 7.5 - 8.5 mg/dL by day 2 of life.
 Hypocalcemia is a low blood calcium level.
-A total serum calcium of less than 8 mg/dL (2mmol/L) or ionized calcium less than 1.2 mmol/L in term neonates is defined as hypocalcemia.
-In preterm infants, it is defined as less than 7mg/dL (1.75 mmol/L) total serum calcium or less than 4mg/dL (1 mmol/L) ionized calcium.
+A total serum calcium of less than 8 mg/dL (2 mmol/L) or ionized calcium less than 1.2 mmol/L in term neonates is defined as hypocalcemia.
+In preterm infants, it is defined as less than 7 mg/dL (1.75 mmol/L) total serum calcium or less than 4 mg/dL (1 mmol/L) ionized calcium.

-Both early onset hypocalcemia (presents within 72h of birth) and late onset hypocalcemia (presents in 3-7 days after birth) require calcium supplementation treatment.
+Both early onset hypocalcemia (presents within 72h of birth) and late onset hypocalcemia (presents in 3–7 days after birth) require calcium supplementation treatment.

 Infants with intrauterine growth retardation, perinatal asphyxia, preterm, and diabetic mothers are most likely to develop neonatal hypocalcemia.
 It is not understood why premature infants have hypocalcemia, but a proposed idea is that a large increase of calcitonin may lead to hypocalcemia.
 Another hypothesis includes impaired secretion of parathyroid hormone.